 What About During the Roman Empire

 Between 750 and 450 BC.
 The Romans perfected viticultural techniques and procedures.
-Pruning, fertilizing, and reducing acidity owes much to the Romans.
+Pruning, fertilizing, and reducing acidity owe much to the Romans.
 Pliny the Elder recorded many practices of Roman farmers in this field of agriculture.
 He sorted the grapes and wrote down the terminology for future generations.
 The Romans were also responsible for spreading wine culture throughout their empire.
 Soon, the “provinces” of Hispania (Spain), Gaul (France), and Germania (Germany) – to name just a few, grew grapes for wine production.
 England also learned about winemaking.
 The Roman legions stationed there exchanged wine for woolen cloaks and cloth.

 The Contribution of Christianity

 Between 500 and 1400, the Christian Church began to cultivate the land for its own purposes seriously.
 They needed sacramental wine.
 The monasteries controlled large tracts of land intended for grape growing.
 The monks did the basic vintages, but they also started experimenting and improving the basic product.
 They recorded their work for posterity.

 During this period, wine and other spirits were common beverages.
 The water was not always drinkable.
 The wine was usually.
 Some countries, however, were unable to grow grapes or produce wine.
 As a result, trade has increased among those who have those who do not.
 The result was profitable trade around the European world.
 Wars broke out, some based on twists and/or control of the wine trade market.